HubTou/vuxml/VUXML.1.md

 ## HISTORY
 This implementation was made for the [PNU project](https://github.com/HubTou/PNU).

-While working on the pipinfo(1) tool, I noticed that some Python packages installed as FreeBSD ports where marked as vulnerable in Python advisories but not in FreeBSD advisories.
+While working on the [pipinfo(1)](https://github.com/HubTou/pipinfo) tool, I noticed that some Python packages installed as FreeBSD ports where marked as vulnerable in [Python advisories](https://github.com/pypa/advisory-database) but not in [FreeBSD ports advisories](https://www.vuxml.org/freebsd/index.html).

 I made a tool to check the 4000+ FreeBSD ports of Python packages, and found around 1% of them vulnerable.